Trump Calls Anonymously Sourced News Stories 'Fiction' 8 Hours After Plugging Story Based On Anonymous Sources

 “Hillary Clinton’s Emails, many of which are Classified Information, got hacked by China.
 Next move better be by the FBI & DOJ or, after all of their other missteps (Comey, McCabe, Strzok, Page, Ohr, FISA, Dirty Dossier etc.), their credibility will be forever gone!”
 Trump wrote on his Twitter feed Tuesday night.

-In at least the case of The Daily Caller story, it appears that Trump’s later assertion that stories based on anonymous sources are “fiction” had some truth to it.
+In at least the case of the Daily Caller story, it appears that Trump’s later assertion that stories based on anonymous sources are “fiction” had some truth to it.
 According to a Washington Post report, the FBI on Wednesday flatly denied that it had found any evidence that Clinton’s controversial private email server had been breached by China — or anyone else.